DataDog/datadog-api-client-python/docs/v1/SnapshotsApi.md

 # **get_graph_snapshot**
 > GraphSnapshot get_graph_snapshot(start, end)

-Take graph snapshots
+Take graph snapshots.

-Take graph snapshots. **Note**: When a snapshot is created, there is some delay before it is available.
+**Note**: When a snapshot is created, there is some delay before it is available.

 ### Example